gmculp/rNYCclean/README.md

 # preview records
 head(df2)
 ```
-Perform string replacement cleaning on a data frame of NYC addresses with a look-up dataset of locations constructed from DCP's PAD and SND datasets:
+Perform string replacement cleaning on a data frame of NYC addresses with a look-up dataset of locations constructed from DCP PAD and SND datasets:
 ``` r
 # create a data frame of addresses
 ADDR1 <- c("80 CENTRE S","125 WORTH S","42-09 28 ST",